Knitting a seamless sweater is not a complicated project.

-But sometimes it can become a small nightmare if your gauge swatch does not match the one recommended in the description you choose to follow it.
+But sometimes it can become a nightmare if your gauge swatch does not match the one recommended.

 What is the solution?
 Should you change the needles?
 Now that's a bad idea.
 Sometimes it helps.
 But unfortunately it is not a universal solution.

 Meanwhile all those troubles are easy avoidable if you know the basics of the seamless sweater knitting pattern.
 Let's go step-by step through the process of making a seamless sweater pattern.